astares/Pharo-Pomodoro/README.md

 **Pomodoro Timer** for [Pharo](http://www.pharo.org) following the [Pomodoro Technique](http://en.wikipedia.org/wiki/Pomodoro_Technique)

 ## About
 The Pomodoro Timer for Pharo is written and maintained by T. Bergmann (Astares).
+Its a tool to practice [Pomodoro Technique](https://en.wikipedia.org/wiki/Pomodoro_Technique)

 The following people additionally contributed code to this project:
 - Phillipe Back (initial experiment [HighOctane-Pomodoro](http://smalltalkhub.com/#!/~philippeback/HOPomodoro), added compatibility to Dark Theme)
 - StephanEggermont (taskbar integration, cleanups)